norcams/cumulus-cl-interfaces-puppet/README.md

 * `vids` - Array of VLANs to be configured for a VLAN-aware trunk interface.
 * `pvid` - Native VLAN for a VLAN-aware trunk interface.
 * `location` - Location of the configuration snippets directory.
 Default is `/etc/network/interfaces.d/`.
+* `mcsnoop` -  Enables IGMP/MLD Snooping on the bridge.
+Default is 0.

 ## Limitations